Tabo Pagoda of Pohyonsa Buddhist temple

-The Tabo Pagoda of the Pohyonsa Buddhist temple located at Mt.
-Myohyang, Hyangam-ri, Hyangsan County, North Phyongan Province, is listed as a National Treasure of North Korea.
-A one-third model of the Pagoda is on display at the Korean Central History Museum.
+The Tabo Pagoda of the Pohyonsa Buddhist temple (Korean: 보현사사각구층탑) is located at Pohyonsa on Mt.
+Myohyang, Hyangam-ri, Hyangsan County, North Pyongan Province, North Korea.
+It is a National Treasure in the country.
+A one-third model of the Pagoda is on display at the Korean Central History Museum in Pyongyang.

 Details

 Also known as the "Pagoda of many treasures", this structure is a two-storey pagoda.
 The first storey consists of a platform with four stone staircases leading up to the elevated portion.
 Here, four pillars create a sheltered area that is thought to once have held a Buddhist statue.
 The second central stage is made of a simple cornice with rounded, beam-like blocks of granite.

 The pagoda is the feminine counterpart to the masculine Sokka Pagoda of the Pulguska Temple; it inspired the design of the French Embassy in Seoul by Korean architect Kim Chung-up.